 There are many locations in the United States that can be hard on your skin, from the extreme cold in Alaska and northern states to the wind in Texas, as well as those cities with water that’s too hard or too soft.
 Skin also takes a beating in Arizona, which has the two sunniest cities in the country: Yuma and Phoenix.

-Before traveling to Phoenix there are a few things you’ll want to know about skincare to avoid sun damage, burns, and the “desert dry out.”
-Not only is Phoenix hot -- the average high temperatures can tip 106 degrees from May through September -- it’s a dry heat.
+Before traveling to dry climates like Phoenix, there are a few things you’ll want to know about skincare to avoid sun damage, burns, and the “desert dry out.”
+Not only is Phoenix hot—the average high temperatures can tip 106 degrees from May through September—it’s a dry heat.
 Plus, Phoenix stays warm into the evening.
 Short-sleeved or sleeveless shirts/tops and shorts are common all day and the extra exposure is likely to leave you with dry, dull and flaky skin on your arms and legs.
-Even cooler winter months are dry, dry, dry.
+Even cooler winter months are dry.

 Staying hydrated is necessary for maintaining healthy and a more radiant complexion.
 Water flushes toxins out and provides a moist environment for ear, nose, throat and skin tissues.
 Drink at least eight cups per day.